NOWUM/open-energy-data-server/README.md

 - `conda config --set auto_activate_base false`

 Afterward, start a terminal and navigate to the open-energy-data-server directory to run the command `conda env create -f environment.yml` to install the necessary dependencies.
-Now activate the environment by executing `conda activate open-energy-data-server` in the terminal.
+Now activate the environment by executing `conda activate oeds` in the terminal.
 With the environment activated, you can now run the ECMWF crawler by running `python ./ecmwf_crawler.py` from within the open-energy-data-server directory.

 ## TimeScaleDB